maringuu/conventional-pre-commit/README.md

   --force-scope    Force commit to have scope defined.
   --scopes SCOPES  Optional list of scopes to support.
 Scopes should be separated by commas with no spaces (e.g. api,client) --strict         Force commit to strictly follow Conventional Commits formatting.
 Disallows fixup! style commits.
+  --edit           Reopen the commit message editor on failure.
 ```

 Supply arguments on the command-line, or via the pre-commit `hooks.args` property: